Skip to content

 Surface

 • observed_sessions — per-JSONL ledger.
-Carries metadata (start/end, message_count, span_count, tool_names) plus per-concern scan-mtime columns: source_mtime (metadata load), commits_scanned_mtime (commits refresh), writes_scanned_mtime (writes refresh), prs_scanned_mtime (PR refresh).
+Carries metadata (start/end, message_count, span_count, tool_names, and first_user_message — the captured opening user turn, used as an interpretive fallback when a session has no LLM summary) plus per-concern scan-mtime columns: source_mtime (metadata load), commits_scanned_mtime (commits refresh), writes_scanned_mtime (writes refresh), prs_scanned_mtime (PR refresh), note_reads_scanned_mtime (note-reads refresh).
 Each refresher owns its column so running them in any order doesn't conflate staleness state.

 • session_file_writes — one row per (session, file_path).
 Carries the tool that wrote it, the latest write timestamp, an optional committed_sha cross-reference, and a currently_dirty snapshot (best-effort — git state is mutable, so consumers should treat this as not authoritative without a refresh).